What is inhalation sedation?

 Don’t let your child wear contact lenses for the appointment.
 Their eyes may feel dry and sore if the rubber mask on the nose is not fitting well.

 Rarely, inhalation sedation can have an effect on hearing and cause vertigo (dizziness).
-But these are seen only with prolonged exposure
+But these are seen only with prolonged exposure and are uncommon.

 Are there any special precautions before treatment?

 A light meal or snack should be eaten two hours before treatment.
 The child undergoing treatment must attend with a parent or guardian who will be asked to sign a consent form at the start of treatment.
 Ideally it is best to avoid bringing other children as they can cause distraction to an already nervous child.